 - In a second large bowl using a handheld or stand mixer fitted with a paddle or whisk attachment mix the bananas on low, gradually increasing the speed to medium-high.
 Continue mixing until the bananas have broken down and look like lumpy baby food.

 - Add the brown sugar and oil and mix until smooth and creamy, approximately two minutes.
 On medium speed, add the eggs one at a time, mixing until each egg is fully incorporated.
 Mix in the sourdough discard and vanilla extract on medium speed until combined.

 - With the mixer running on low speed, slowly mix the dry ingredients into the wet ingredients until no flour clumps remain.
 Do not overmix.

 - Pour the batter into the prepared loaf pan and bake for 60 to 65 minutes.
 The banana bread is done when a toothpick inserted into the center of the loaf comes out clean.

 - Remove from the oven and allow the bread to cool in the pan for 15 minutes.
 Remove the bread from the pan and cool completely on a wire rack.

-Wrap the banana bread with plastic wrap and store at room temperature for 2 days or in the refrigerator for up to 1 week.
+Wrap the banana bread with plastic wrap and store at room temperature for 4-5 days.

 - Once the banana bread has cooled, tightly wrap the whole loaf or slices (individually or grouped) in 2-3 layers of plastic wrap or aluminum foil.